rehmanz/salt-reactors-demo/README.md

 Internal reactors are automatically triggered by Salt.
 Let's explore the structure.

-1. Login into salt master to explore.
+1. Login into Salt master to explore.
     ```shell
     cd ${WORKSPACE}
     vagrant ssh master